mucosal-immunology-lab/bioinformatics-hub/docs/LCMS/secondary-feature-annotation.md

 ## Next steps ➡️

 You now have a normalised, imputed, dataset that has undergone secondary annotation and been filtered for annotated features.
-It is now time to proceed to [manual curation of the annotated spectra]().
+It is now time to proceed to [manual curation of the annotated spectra](./manual-peak-curation.md).

 ## Rights

-* Copyright (c) 2024 Respiratory Immunology lab, Monash University, Melbourne, Australia.
+* Copyright ©️ 2024 Respiratory Immunology lab, Monash University, Melbourne, Australia.
 * [HMDB version 5.0](https://pubmed.ncbi.nlm.nih.gov/34986597/): Wishart DS, Guo A, Oler E, Wang F, Anjum A, Peters H, Dizon R, Sayeeda Z, Tian S, Lee BL, Berjanskii M. HMDB 5.0: the human metabolome database for 2022. *Nucleic acids research*.
 2022 Jan 7;50(D1):D622-31.
 * License: This pipeline is provided under the MIT license.
 * Authors: M. Macowan and C. Pattaroni